StuartMellor/Max-MSP-RNBO-CPP-Native-Android/README.md

 - [x] Automatically generated sliders from RNBO patch paramaters.
 - [ ] Connect sensors to RNBO patch (90% there already but omitted from this clean build).
 - [ ] Explore recording (aka sampling) via onboard mics.
+- [ ] Write up guide on how to create your own project from scratch!
 - [ ] etc. Let me know if you have any ideas!